zjh990724/zjh990724.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my personal homepage!
-I am Zhang Jianghong, a passionate researcher and Ph.D. candidate in Materials Science and Engineering at Nanyang Technological University (NTU), Singapore.
+I am Zhang Jianghong, a Ph.D. candidate in Materials Science and Engineering at Nanyang Technological University (NTU), Singapore.
 My academic journey is rooted in the pursuit of innovative solutions for sustainable energy and material development, with a focus on high-entropy materials and multiscale simulations.

-Throughout my academic and research career, I have cultivated expertise in the development and optimization of electrocatalysts for water-splitting applications, the integration of experimental and theoretical methodologies, and the use of machine-learning-assisted simulations to understand nanomaterials synthesis.
+Throughout my academic and research career, I have cultivated expertise in the development and optimization of electrocatalysts for water-splitting applications.
 My work is fueled by a curiosity to bridge fundamental science and practical applications in material innovation.

 Beyond research, I have had the privilege of contributing to academia as an invited journal reviewer and mentor, and I take pride in fostering a safe and collaborative laboratory environment.
 I am also a recipient of several prestigious awards, including the Gold Medal at the Chinese College Students’ "Internet Plus" Innovation and Entrepreneurship Competition.